A webinar presented by Amanda Shufflebarger, Indiana University East.

 This is the second event in CERCLL’s Multiliteracies Takes on Language Teaching webinar series.

-Participants attending live can request a certificate of attendance for 1.5 hours of Continuing Education during the event.
-They can request a digital badge after the webinar, once they are contacted by CERCLL after the event.
+Participants attending live can request a certificate of attendance for 1.5 hours of Continuing Education at the end of the event.
+They can request a digital badge after the webinar, once they are contacted by CERCLL about these digital credentials.

 Participants who require closed captions or ASL at the time of CERCLL’s events should request this at least a week in advance by emailing CERCLL at email@example.com..